 While the performance of a gaming PC varies from game to game, developers follow a constant trend for the minimum and recommended requirements for hardware as years progress.
 This generality of moving to new hardware creates the new “minimum requirements spec” for releasing games has become a joint discussion in the enthusiast sphere.

-The minimum requirements for most games in today's PC market is an NVIDIA GTX 770 or an equivalent with 2GB of VRAM and a CPU from Intel’s 3000 to 7000 series, depending on the game.
+The minimum requirements for gaming PC's today is an NVIDIA GTX 770 or an equivalent with 2GB of VRAM and a CPU from Intel’s 3000 to 7000 series, depending on the game.
 The recommended hardware for gaming is a GTX 1070 GPU with 4.5/4 GB of VRAM and an Intel i5-9600 CPU.

 Every game's requirements differ; we find that these configurations cover a majority of hardware used in gaming in 2021/2022.
 Let's look into the most critical aspects of each component and what the FPS counter contributes when configuring one of our custom gaming PCs.

 As time goes on, older systems become less and less able to keep up with newer titles.
 Because of this, the hardware required for a gaming PC to keep up with minimum requirements needs to get replaced and upgraded.

 A motherboard depends on two significant factors to get the best performance out of a given set of hardware.
 Most BIOS versions only support the current or previous generation of hardware at release.
 Motherboards BIOS are either updated or come with the latest drivers via DISC or USB.
 This is to ensure that no matter the shelf life, the hardware supports the latest BIOS when given to the customer.
 This is not likely to happen for most individual resellers looking to pass on their PC.